Nonprofits should be seeking big funding in the wake of the current economic challenges and tumultuous times.

-Instead, ask donors to support a program that is in jeopardy because the event was cancelled, fees for service disappeared, ticket sales faded, for example.
+Instead, ask donors to support a program that is in jeopardy because an event was cancelled, fees for service disappeared, ticket sales faded, for example.

 Do you see the difference?

-Obviously, you did not see this pandemic coming when you planned your budget last year.
+Obviously, you did not see this crisis coming when you planned your budget last year.